 Updated March 21, 2019

 Talk to just about anyone who lives in or visits the Pacific Northwest, and undoubtedly one activity will come up as a favorite: hiking.

 Whether it’s taking the kids on a paved stroll along the Portland waterfront, hitting a weekend hike along Eagle Creek or tackling all 500 miles of the Pacific Crest Trail that pass through Washington, hiking is one of the true highs of living in the Northwest.

-Both Washington and Oregon are rich with trails for anyone and everyone looking to get out and get active in some of the most beautiful corners of the entire country.
+Washington and Oregon are rich with trails for anyone looking to get out and get active in the most beautiful corner of the entire country.
 The Cascades are home to truly epic day hikes and backpack trips like McNeil Point on Mount Hood or the Wonderland Trail on Mount Rainier.
 Soaring forests in both states tower over pleasant riverside hikes.
 Plenty of miles lead to lakes and cascading waterfalls, and the wild coastlines of Washington and Oregon offer some of the most unique hikes on the entire West Coast.